DandyQi/CentraBert/ReadMe.md

 In what follows, we demonstrate the functionality that this library offers on two GLUE tasks MRPC and RTE as an example.

-### Preparation
+### Step 0.
+Preparation
-Before proceeding, we need to download the task corpora and converted their format.
+Before proceeding, we need to download the task corpora and convert their format.
-This can be achieved via the following script:
+This can be achieved with the following script:

 ```bash
 python convert_data_format.py --task=rte --input_dir=data/glue --output_dir=data/glue
 python convert_data_format.py --task=mrpc --input_dir=data/glue --output_dir=data/glue
 ```

-Next, we need to create a task config file `conf/glue_task_config.cfg` to specify meta information of the task including name of the task, type of the task, corpus path, etc.
+Next, we need to create a task config file `conf/glue_task_config.cfg` to specify the meta information for each of the tasks, including name of the task, type of the task, corpus path, etc.
 ```bash
 [rte_conf]